-We define free cash flow as cash provided by operating activities less capital expenditures.
+(1) We define free cash flow as cash provided by operating activities less capital expenditures.
 Free cash flow is not intended as an alternative measure of cash flows provided by operating activities, as determined in accordance with generally accepted accounting principles in the U.S. Management believes that this financial measure is useful to investors because it permits investors to view our performance using the same tool that management uses to gauge progress in achieving our goals.

-Cash and cash equivalents aggregated to \$139.1 million or 28% of our total assets at February 28, 2007, compared with \$126.5 million or 28% of our total assets at August 31, 2006 and consistent with our cash balance at November 30, 2006.
-Our cash and cash equivalents increased \$12.6 million since August 31, 2006 as a result of cash provided by operations of \$48.1 million and cash inflows of \$9.2 million from the exercise of employee stock options.
-Partially offsetting these cash inflows were cash outflows \$21.4 million related to stock repurchases, dividends paid of \$5.8 million, capital expenditures of \$15.3 million and the repayment of a note in connection with the acquisition of the AlphaMetrics business for \$2.2 million.
+Cash and cash equivalents aggregated to \$172.0 million or 34% of our total assets at May 31, 2007, compared with \$126.5 million or 28% of our total assets at August 31, 2006 and 29% of total assets at November 30, 2006.
+Our cash and cash equivalents increased \$45.5 million since August 31, 2006 as a result of cash provided by operations of \$99.1 million and cash inflows of \$11.4 million from the exercise of employee stock options.
+Partially offsetting these cash inflows were cash outflows \$33.7 million related to stock repurchases, dividends paid of \$8.8 million, capital expenditures of \$25.4 million and the repayment of a note in connection with the acquisition of the AlphaMetrics business for \$2.3 million.

-During the last twelve months, free cash flows were \$94 million.
-Free cash flows generated during the second quarter of fiscal 2007 were \$17.8 million, down from \$25.7 million over the year ago quarter.
-Drivers of free cash flow during the second quarter were record levels of net income and higher non-cash expenses partially offset by a decline in working capital and higher capital expenditures.
-The decline in working capital was caused by an \$8.6 million increase in accounts receivable and the timing of U.S. federal estimated tax payments.
+During the last twelve months, free cash flows were \$103.2 million.
+Free cash flows generated during the third quarter of fiscal 2007 were \$40.8 million, up 31% from \$31.1 million over the year ago quarter.
+Drivers of free cash flow during the third quarter were record levels of net income, higher non-cash expenses and a \$4.2 million reduction in accounts receivables partially offset by higher capital expenditures.
+Invoicing clients on the first day of the month, effective April 2007, helped to reduce accounts receivables.